Microsoft, Bing Search Application

 Analysis was put into not only the flow of scenarios from top down, but how we could create flexible and scalable components and elements using different card sizes, trays, and other re-usable elements.

-Looked at variations on interaction model navigation as well as hierarchy and priority of initial search button versus surfacing other categories in difference explore components.
+Looked at variations on interaction model navigation as well as hierarchy and priority of initial search button versus surfacing other categories.
+Worked with prototype designer to create simple prototypes of navigation behaviors.

 Once the basic framework and priority were agreed upon around search and categories, more exploration was put into the location and arrangement of the prime spyglass, the entity categories, and card visuals and behaviors.